compass-onpremise/onpremise-installer-easy-install/README.en.md

 # Compass On‑premise Installer

-`easy-install.py` prepares a host for Compass On‑premise: removes AppArmor, validates hardware, installs system packages, issues TLS certificates and runs the main `install.py` bootstrapper.
-You may provide a domain (`--domain example.org`) and request Let’s Encrypt (`--le`).
-If the domain is omitted, the generated configs fall back to the host IP and a local Compass certificate chain is issued automatically.
+`easy-install.py` prepares a host for Compass On‑premise: removes AppArmor when needed, validates hardware, installs missing packages, issues TLS certificates, and runs the primary installer `install.py`.
+You can pass a domain (`--domain`) and enable Let’s Encrypt (`--le`); otherwise the configuration falls back to the host IP and a local Compass CA chain is issued.

+## Overview

+1. Verify Python version and re-execute if required.
+2. Disable AppArmor.
+3. Check CPU, RAM, storage, and run fio IOPS tests.
+4. Detect the OS and install missing packages (nginx, docker, fio, etc.).
+5. Enable Docker + Swarm and create the Python virtual environment.
+6. Run `create_configs.py` to generate configuration templates.
+7. Issue TLS certificates through Let’s Encrypt or the bundled intermediate CA.
+8. Apply mandatory YAML patches.
+9. Launch `install.py` (unless `--skip-install` is set).

+## Requirements

+**Minimum software:** `python3` must already be available.
+The installer pulls the rest (`nginx`, `docker`, `fio`, `acme.sh`, `ruamel.yaml`, etc.) automatically.

+**Supported operating systems:**

+- Debian family: Debian 10+, Ubuntu 20.04+.
+- RPM family: RedOS 8+, AlmaLinux 9.6+, MSVSfera 9.6+, ALT Linux 11.0+, Fedora 36+.

+**Hardware requirements (aligned with installer checks):**

+- CPU: 8 vCPU / threads or more.
+- RAM: 16 GB or more.
+- Storage: 30 GB of free space on the data root and Docker data-root.

 ## Quick start